sarahbaker/www.bakertunes.com/pages/about/index.md

 From 1991-1994 I took a Bmus degree at Birmingham University and studied piano with Alison Pottinger at the Birmingham Conservatoire.
 During these three years I specialised in performance, electronic composition and orchestration, going on to do a Masters in Performance Studies at the Birmingham Conservatoire from 1995-1997.
 During this time I performed in master classes, including those with Peter Donohoe and Philip Martin, and was a finalist in several competitions.

 I have now worked in music education for over twenty years and have gradually developed my skills as a composer.
 The [Music Shakers](www.musicshakers.com) CD project was a great opportunity to try new styles and technologies, and I am really pleased to have worked with [Starshine Music](www.starshinemusic.co.uk), [Out of The Ark Music](https://www.outoftheark.co.uk/) and [Edgy Productions](www.edgyproductions.com) more recently.
-My latest piano compositions will be available through [Forsyths](https://www.forsyths.co.uk/) later in the year.
+My latest piano compositions are available through [Forsyths](https://www.forsyths.co.uk/) .

 I became Vocal Composer in Residence for [Services for Education Music Services](www.servicesforeducation.co.uk) in 2012.
 Since then I have written commissions and regularly write songs for the Primary Choir which sings in the end of year Youth Prom concerts at Symphony Hall.
 This is a wonderful opportunity to hear over five hundred children singing together in one of the UK's best concert venues.